JesConsuegra/Pentacon80/README.md

 # Pentacon80
 Adapter to use the Pentacon 80 projection lens on modern mirrorrless cameras.
+Due to the fact that is a projection lens, it shows some limitations with this adapter: No infinity reachable, althoug there is still a wide range of focal distances available, from macro to around 50m.

 The adapter is designed to be used with a L39 adapter to whatever camera mount you are using.
 Nowadays the L39 adapters are cheap, the chinese ones for less than $5.